cse-labs/res-edge-labs/labs/res-edge-labs/deploy-res-edge/sample-queries.md

 ## Data Service Objects

-The `Data Service` exposes the following entities via a REST/OData interface
+The `Data Service` exposes the following objects via a REST/OData interface

 - Application - represents an application `registered` by an application development team
   - An Application belongs to zero or one Namespace